vizdata-f21/project-2-tidy_team/README.md

 ### Data Description

-We utilize three different datasets.
+We utilize three different data sets.

-The first dataset is The World Pollution Data from Our World in Data via Kaggle.
-This dataset contains two separate CSV files.
+The first data set is The World Pollution Data from Our World in Data via Kaggle.
+This data set contains two separate CSV files.
 The first includes the death rate by air pollution type and country from 1990 to 2017 - 7 variables and 6468 observations.
 The second CSV has the raw number of deaths by risk factor and by country from 1990 to 2017 - 32 variables and 6468 observations.
-The second dataset is The World Map Data from Maps Package, which includes variables and observations.
-The third dataset is Population Data from Our World in Data, which includes 4 different variables and 6814 observations.
+The second data set is The World Map Data from Maps Package, which includes 6 variables and 99338 observations.
+The third data set is Population Data from Our World in Data, which includes 4 different variables and 6814 observations.

 ## Justification of Approach